DataDog/documentation/content/en/logs/log_configuration/archives.md

 {{% /tab %}}
 {{% tab "Google Cloud Storage" %}}

-Grant your Datadog GCP service account sufficient permissions to write your archives to your bucket.
+Grant your Datadog GCP service account permissions to write your archives to your bucket.

 * If you’re creating a new Service Account, this can be done from the [GCP Credentials page][1].
 * If you’re updating an existing Service Account, this can be done from the [GCP IAM Admin page][2]).